lamperez/xiaomi-lightbar-nrf24/readme.md

 > - Device number MJGJD02YL.
 It uses a ESP32, wifi and BTLE, and requires a phone app to pair.
 See
 > [here](https://karlquinsland.com/xaomi-s1-monitor-lamp-teardown-and-tasmota) for many details.

+This library is inspired and based by [this thread](https://community.home-assistant.io/t/xiaomi-monitor-light-bar/298796/4) from the Home Assistant community forum.
+My objective is to control the light bar from a Raspberry Pi where Home Assistant is already running.

 # Requirements

 - Xiaomi My Computer Light Bar, model MJGJD01YL.